thomas-touhey/cahute/docs/internals/links.rst

     Note that this doesn't outlive link protocol initialization, and gets replaced by the actual protocol afterwards; see :ref:`internals-link-protocol-initialization` for more details.

+.. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_NONE

+    No protocol on a serial medium.

+    This can be selected by the user in order to use the medium functions more directly, through the ones referenced in :ref:`header-cahute-link-medium`.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_CASIOLINK